apache/sling-org-apache-sling-repoinit-filevault-validator/README.md

 # Usage with Maven

-You can use this validator with the [FileVault Package Maven Plugin][2] in version 1.3.2 or higher like this (although from an API level it is compatible with 1.3.0 and FileVault Validation 3.6.0 it needs minimally FileVault validation 3.6.6 due to [JCRVLT-637](https://issues.apache.org/jira/browse/JCRVLT-637), which is included in 1.3.2 by default).
+You can use this validator with the [FileVault Package Maven Plugin][2] in version 1.3.2 or higher like this (although from an API level it is compatible with 1.3.0 and FileVault Validation 3.6.0 it needs minimally FileVault validation 3.6.4 or newer due to [JCRVLT-637](https://issues.apache.org/jira/browse/JCRVLT-637), which is included in 1.3.2 by default).

 ```
 <plugin>